-The UF College of Liberal Arts and Sciences assumes that each student will devote around 3 hours per week per credit-hour of each course, including time in lectures and labs.
-Because PCB 3063 is 4 credits, each student should therefore expect to devote around 12 hours per week to this course during a regular semester.
+The UF College of Liberal Arts and Sciences assumes that each student will devote around 3 hours per week per credit hour of each course, including time in lectures and labs.
+Because PCB 3063 is 4 credits, each student should, therefore, expect to devote around 12 hours per week to this course during a regular semester.
 A recommended time allocation is below.

 Activity Hours per Week

-Textbook Readings 3
+Textbook Readings 4

 Lectures 4

 Online Assignments 2

-Review and Study 3
+Review and Study 2

-If you find yourself spending less than the recommended number of hours per week on average, you should recognize that you may have difficulty learning and comprehending the material in this time, and this will probably be reflected in poor performance on your exam.
+If you find yourself spending less than the recommended number of hours per week on average, you should recognize that you may have difficulty learning and comprehending the material, and this will probably be reflected in poor performance on your exam.
 If you find yourself spending more than the recommended number of hours per week on average on these activities, discuss this with your course instructor to see if you can refine your study habits.
 Research shows that short but regular and consistent time commitment to an activity improves learning.
 Therefore, to get the most out of the class, study regularly and every week.
 Do not delay the activities (reading, studying, homework, project assignment) until the last night before the deadline or the exam.
+Studying in groups is recommended.
+Attending the lectures and reading the text is not sufficient studying to achieve excellence in this course.
+Explaining each other concepts, solving problems together, and giving each other feedback is the best way of studying, and you will get the most out of your time and effort.